Grace Road Church: Investigations, allegations of abuse and arrests

-Grace Road Church is still under investigation in Fiji for legal issues and allegations of human rights violations.
-In 2024, an escaped member revealed that they had suffered eight years of assault and forced labor.
-Additionally, the church is being investigated by Fijian authorities for interfering in the passport issuance of members' families and for legal violations by its affiliated businesses.
+In 2024, an escaped member alleged that they had suffered eight years of assault and forced labor.
+Additionally, the church was being investigated by Fijian authorities for interfering in the passport issuance of members' families and for legal violations by its affiliated businesses.
+On 6 December 2024, during an appeal, Shin faced strong protests from victims as she repeatedly claimed she did not use the "ground thrashing" beatings as a means of controlling church members.